Amara Creates an Award-Winning Customer Experience to Bring Luxury Style to Homes

 With the recipient’s name and shopping receipt on the insert, it was critical each insert made it into the right box.

-Tracking And Distilling Results Of Marketing Efforts
+Results Of Personalized Marketing Efforts

 Freeman was able to identify a 50% growth in sales from its first-time buyers campaign, which to this point was only included within email communications—not to mention the additional brand recognition generated.
 Delving deeper to determine if the print campaign was cannibalizing email marketing efforts, Freeman verified this was not the case and used quantifiable data to dispel concerns from other company departments.